ggjulio/born2beroot/README.md

 		- [x] Number of users using the server
 		- [x] IPv4 and MAC address of the server
 		- [x] Number of commands executed with sudo program
 	- [x] You will also have to interrupt it without modifying it.
-	- [x] Have a look at cron

 ### Bonus part
 - [x] set up partitions with separation: / , home, var, srv, tmp, var/log